Miguel Vargas Player Props: Dodgers vs. Diamondbacks

 - Vargas got a hit in six of 18 games last year (33.3%), with multiple hits twice.

-- He went deep once out of 18 games a year ago, going deep in 2% of his plate appearances.
+- He hit a home run once out of 18 games a year ago, going deep in 2% of his plate appearances.

-- Vargas drove in a run in four games last year out of 18 (22.2%), including multiple RBIs in 16.7% of those games (three times) and three or more RBIs on one occasion..
+- Vargas drove in a run in four games last year out 18 (22.2%), including three multi-RBI outings (16.7%).
+He drove in three or more runs in one game.

-- He scored a run four times last season in 18 games (22.2%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.